oracle/graal/substratevm/src/com.oracle.svm.core/src/com/oracle/svm/core/imagelayer/LayeredNativeImage.md

 _application layer_ or _executable layer_.
 The _initial_ or _base_ layer is a shared layer containing VM internals and core _java.base_ functionality at a minimum.
 It can also contain modules specific to a certain framework that the application may be built upon.
+We refer to a subsequent layer built on top of an existing layer as an _extension layer_.

 At run time a shared layer is a shared object file on which other intermediate layers or executable application layers can be dependent.